tilburgsciencehub/website/content/tutorials/educational-support/educational-videos/shooting-edu-videos.md

 ### Audio

 You will record your audio directly into your PC.
-We recommend recording at **a sample rate of 44.1 kHz** and on a **WAV** file type.
+We recommend recording at **a sample rate of 48 kHz** and on a **WAV** file type.

 1. Connect your microphone **to the first input** of your audio interface.
 2. Turn on and connect your audio interface via USB to your PC.
 3. If you're using a condenser microphone without batteries, turn on phantom power.
 4. Launch a recording software on your PC.
 We suggest [Audacity](https://www.audacityteam.org) or any DAW like [Logic Pro X](https://www.apple.com/it/logic-pro/) or [Cubase](https://new.steinberg.net/cubase/).
 5. Create a **mono audio track** with the first input from your audio interface.
-6. Set the [appropriate gain level](https://www.sweetwater.com/insync/gain-staging/) for your microphone, without clipping.
+6. Turn on phantom power for your microphone, if needed.
+Then, set the [appropriate gain level](https://www.sweetwater.com/insync/gain-staging/), without clipping.
 7. Enable the track for recording (R).
 8. **Disable the track monitoring**.
 You do not want to hear yourself talking while you are recording.